zonemaster/zonemaster/README.md

 install most of it from the source code.
 The recommended method is to install from [CPAN] (except for [Zonemaster-GUI]), but it is possible to install directly from clones of the Github repositories.
-[Zonemaster-GUI] has no Perl code, and is installed directly from its repository in Github.
+[Zonemaster-GUI] has no Perl code, and is installed directly from its repository at Github.

 The Zonemaster Product includes the following components: